tldr-pages/tldr/pages/linux/chsh.md

 # chsh

-> Change the user's login shell.
+> Change a user's login shell.
 > More information: <https://manned.org/chsh>.

-- Change the current user's login shell interactively:
+- Set a specific login shell for a current user interactively:

 `chsh`

-- Change the current user's login shell:
+- Set a specific login shell for a current user:

 `chsh --shell {{path/to/shell}}`

-- Change the login shell for a given user:
+- Set a login shell for a specific user:

 `chsh --shell {{path/to/shell}} {{username}}`

-- List available shells:
+- Print available shells:

 `chsh --list-shells`